MaksimIM/JaynesProbabilityTheory/chapter4.md

 $\det (\sum M_i)=D(\sum M_i, \sum M_j)=\sum_{i, j} D(M_i, M_j)$

-Remark 4: We also have $D(\lambda M, N)=\lambda D(M, N)$, as usual in bilinearity, but we don't need this.
+Remark 5: We also have $D(\lambda M, N)=\lambda D(M, N)$, as usual in bilinearity, but we don't need this.

- Remark 5: In higher dimensions, and using tensor language, we are saying that taking second exterior power, which is quadratic, is a restriction of a symmetric bilinear operation.
+ Remark 6: In higher dimensions, and using tensor language, we are saying that taking second exterior power, which is quadratic in the input, is a restriction of a symmetric bilinear operation (on two inputs).

 <!---Remrk 5: This is a little strange, but perhaps the following will fact can make slightly more palatable: if matrix $M$ a matrix encoding a PMF of a pair of binary random variables $X_1$ and $X_2$, and we assign value 0 to first outcome and 1 to the second one, then $\det M$ is the covariance $Cov(X_1, X_2)$
 ----->